 The left panel shows the corresponding results for a code using a popular interpolation scheme, \lenspyx.
-This code (just as \lenspix and \pixell), uses bicubic spline interpolation on a intermediate grid obtained by cylindrical projection.
+This code (just as \lenspix and \pixell) uses bicubic spline interpolation on a intermediate grid obtained by cylindrical projection.
 The resolution of this grid then essentially sets the accuracy of the result and memory usage.
-While such interpolation schemes are perfectly fine for purposes including producing a set of lensed CMB maps once in a while, they show very clear limitations for more intensive tasks.
-For low target resolutions of about $1.4$ arcmin, the new implementation roughly gives a 7-times speed-up on execution time for a similar effective accuracy of about $\acceff\approx 10^{-2}$.
-This increases to a 30-times speed-up for an effective accuracy of $10^{-5}$.
-Higher accuracies are almost unmanageable for \lenspyx in both time and memory, whereas the new implementation can easily reach accuracies as low as $10^{-12}$.
+While these interpolation schemes are perfectly fine for the purpose of producing a set of lensed CMB maps, they have strong limitations for more intensive tasks, or when higher accuracies are imperative.
+For low target resolutions of about $1.4$ arcmin, the new implementation speeds up the execution time approximately 7 times for a similarly effective accuracy of about $\acceff\approx 10^{-2}$.
+This increases to a speed-up of 30 times for an effective accuracy of $10^{-5}$.
+Higher accuracies are almost not manageable for \lenspyx in both time and memory, whereas the new implementation can easily reach accuracies as low as $10^{-12}$.

-The bottom panel shows the execution time and peak memory usage of the new implementation, for various \Nside\ and $\lmaxunl$ configurations and a target accuracy of $\acctarget=10^{-13}$.
+Figure \ref{fig:bmlenspyxscan} shows the execution time and peak memory usage of the new implementation for various \Nside\ and $\lmaxunl$ configurations and a target accuracy of $\acctarget=10^{-13}$.
 The memory usage for the most challenging benchmarks is still below $64$ GB, and we would like to note that the memory consumption is only slightly larger than the memory needed for the three maps (the deflection angles) for the respective \Nside.

-We now compare to other implementations benchmarking the spin-$0$ forward operation.
-The effective accuracy is calculated as in the above case, replacing the data by the spin-$0$ true and estimated temperature maps.
-For \lenspix and \flints, we estimate the costs by using the natively C-implemented lensing-routine, and with \texttt{OpenMP} support and four CPUs.
-We measure the tasks directly related to lensing, such as the calculation of deflection angles, the deflection, the interpolation, and rotation.
-To make a fair comparison to all implementations, we do not cache any calculations in \flints, albeit available.
-For \pixell we use the full sky lensing routine implemented in Python, and measure the costs within python.
+We now compare our results to other implementations that benchmark the spin-$0$ forward operation.
+The effective accuracy was calculated as in the above case, replacing the data by the spin-$0$ true and estimated temperature maps.
+For \lenspix and \flints, we estimated the costs by using the natively C-implemented lensing routine, and with \texttt{OpenMP} support and four CPUs.
+We measured the tasks directly related to lensing, such as the calculation of deflection angles, the deflection, the interpolation, and rotation.
+To farily compare all implementations, we did not cache any calculations in \flints, even though they are available.
+For \pixell, we used the full-sky lensing routine implemented in Python, and measured the costs within Python.